 - Embrace a healthy lifestyle.
 Individuals in recovery can enhance their chances of success by getting plenty of rest, eating a relatively healthy and nutritious diet, and getting exercise.
 You don’t need to become a health guru or fanatic; however, establishing healthy living habits can assist in recovery.

 - Develop a strong social support group.
 Individuals in recovery will benefit from having a strong support group that is committed to their recovery.
 This can come from family members, friends in recovery, or social support groups, such as 12-step groups.
 You can utilize your support group when you are having a particularly difficult time with cravings or a desire to reuse.
 Contact these people, confide in them, and socialize with them as often as possible.

 - Stay busy.
 Boredom is a general trigger for relapse in recovering individuals.
 While you should be careful not to overdo it, you should also be careful to make sure that you have enough to do so you do not become overly bored.
 Staying busy can involve just interacting with one support group, or developing a list of goals and aspirations and working toward them, such as returning to school, getting the job, joining a book reading group, etc.

-If you have lapsed or relapsed, it is important to remember not to catastrophize the situation.
-The first thing to do is to immediately stop any drug or alcohol use, and if able, remove yourself from the situation.
+If you have lapsed or relapsed, it is important to remember that it doesn’t mean your recovery goals are no longer attainable.
+If possible, remove yourself from any situation that may have contributed to your relapse and begin to make plans to reinitiate your recovery efforts.
 Contact your therapist or support group members, and meet with them as soon as possible to discuss the situation.

 Instead of viewing the lapse or relapse as a failure, attempt to analyze the situation, identify any knowledge of how and why the relapse occurred, and take steps to avoid similar situations in the future.
 This way you can utilize a lapse or relapse as a learning experience and turn it into a positive.